0187773933/MastersCloset/README.md

 	- `time.Now().After(lastFetched.Add(CachePeriod))` ?
 8. Change "usernames" DB bucket for key=${uuid}_username , value=Username
 	- keeps only uuids as keys
-9. Make config editable via html
+9. audio ml stuff for new user creation and check-in
 10. Fix ui.js#793
 	- `document.getElementById( barcode_id ).focus();`
 	- make this optional , so that the edit page doesn't use this
-11. Fix Username/NameString to be Title Case
+11. Fix Username/NameString to be Title Case?
+12. Make family-member management more streamlined

 ## Misc